stevencuaca/attendancesys-desktop/README.md

 ```

 #### Tensorflow, CUDA, Keras
-Installation for Tensorflow, CUDA, and Keras is a bit difficult.
+Installation for Tensorflow, CUDA, and Keras is a bit complicated.
 I'm following the tutorial from this video: https://www.youtube.com/watch?v=qrkEYf-YDyI&list=WL&index=6&t=1130s

 And btw, i'm using Tensorflow that rendered with GPU.